Energinet-DataHub/geh-core/source/App/documents/registrations/feature-management.md

 ### Changing application settings

 When we use an app setting to control the feature flag, we must configure the value before we start the function app host.
 In some situations this means we have to restart the host from tests.
-This can be costly if we have many tests and multiple scenarious, so we should always consider this, and aim for the least numbers of restarts for a complete test run.
+This can be costly if we have many tests and multiple scenarios, so we should always consider this, and aim for the least numbers of restarts for a complete test run.

 The method `FunctionAppHostManager.RestartHostIfChanges` can help reduce the number of restarts, as it will only restart the host if the values given are actual different from the current loaded settings.
 This will only work if environment variables was set using the `FunctionAppHostSettings.ProcessEnvironmentVariables`.